-Jim Norton was born with a paint brush in his hand and a pigeon perched on his shoulder.
+Jim Norton was born with a paintbrush in his hand and a pigeon perched on his shoulder.
 His teenage years were spent taking art classes and playing high school football and basketball.
-He spent most of his life in the western states, but claims Wyoming as home, where he is building a cabin studio.
+He spent most of his life in the western states, but claims Wyoming as home.

-His education in the field of art began as a youngster watching his grandfather, Earl Fausett, paint in his basement studio.
+His education in the field of art began when he was a youngster watching his grandfather, Earl Fausett, paint in his basement studio.
 Jim continued his art education at Western Wyoming College and Brigham Young University.
-He has furthered his informal education by traveling to museums in Russia, Canada and the United States.
+He has furthered his informal education by traveling to museums in Russia, Canada and the United States, learning from the works of the masters themselves.

 He resides with his wife, Pam, and their four children in Santaquin, Utah.